 Unlike Mailchimp, Aweber doesn’t offer a free plan but they do offer a generous 30-day free trial.

-If you have never used an Email Marketing platform before and just want to test the waters, go with Mailchimp's free plan.
+If you have never used an Email Marketing solution before and just want to test the waters, go with Mailchimp’s free plan.

 5. Constant Contact